UncleMcDonald/SmartScrape/README.md

 ⚠️ **Note on Budget Constraints**

-Given the $50 monthly budget, running a crawler-based application in the cloud (e.g., Render, Railway) can be quite challenging due to memory and timeout limitations.
+Given the $50 budget for the AI Challenge, running a crawler-based application in the cloud (e.g., Render, Railway) can be quite challenging due to memory and timeout limitations.
 To ensure better performance and stability, I kindly suggest running the scraping component **locally**, if possible.